Ozeba

-"Ozeba" is a song by Nigerian singer and rapper Rema.
-Released on 10 July 2024, as the seventh single from Rema's second studio album Heis.
+"Ozeba" (stylized in all caps) is a song by Nigerian singer and rapper Rema.
+Released on 10 July 2024, as the seventh track from Rema's second studio album Heis.

 Lyrics and composition

 Rema's "Ozeba" features lyrics about his party lifestyle, romantic conquests, and unapologetic bad boy image.
 He asserts his toughness, confidence, and unyielding approach, embracing his reputation for trouble - a notion reflected in the Benin term "Ozeba".
 Rema also refers to himself as H.I.M.
 (His Imperial Majesty).